Python SDK

 - Check out Cloudinary's asset management capabilities, for example, renaming and deleting assets, adding tags and metadata to assets, and searching for assets.

-- Stay tuned for updates with the Programmable Media Release Notes and the Cloudinary Blog.
+- Stay tuned for updates by following the Release Notes and the Cloudinary Blog.